Texas AP high school football poll

 |9

-Others receiving votes: Crosby 9.
-SA Wagner 8.
-Huntsville 4.
-Lubbock Coronado 4.
-Manvel 2.
-Mesquite Poteet 2.
+Others receiving votes: SA Wagner 14.
+Manvel 12.
+Lubbock Coronado 10.
+Frisco Lone Star 5.
+Mesquite Poteet 5.
+Huntsville 5.
+Crosby 2.
+N. Richland Hills Birdville 2.
 A&M Consolidated 1.
+Lewisville The Colony 1.

 |Class 4A